Rick-Phoenix/protocheck/README.md

 #### 5. Lazy initialization

 All Cel programs are generated using [`LazyLock`](::std::sync::LazyLock) so they are only initialized once.
-The same thing goes for other static elements being used in the validators, such as regexes or allowed/forbidden list of values (more on that below).
+The same thing goes for other static elements being used in the validators, such as regexes or allowed/forbidden list of values.

 ## ☑️ How to validate messages